appscode/blog/content/post/kubedb-v2024.9.30/index.md

 ## MongoDB

 ### Encryption at rest
 We have added support of MongoDB `Data Encryption at rest` [feature](https://www.mongodb.com/docs/manual/tutorial/configure-encryption/).
-You can use your own key management solution to encrypt the data a storage level. [`KMIP`](https://developer.hashicorp.com/vault/docs/secrets/kmip) is a very well-known & recommended approach for key-management solution.
+You can use your own key management solution to encrypt the data a storage level. [`HashiCorp Vault KMIP`](https://developer.hashicorp.com/vault/docs/secrets/kmip) is a very well-known & recommended approach for key-management solution.

-### TODO : Need to add the link of https://github.com/kubedb/docs/pull/682
+You can follow [this](https://kubedb-v2-hugo--pr682-kmip-y58c25b4.web.app/docs/v2024.8.21/guides/mongodb/vault-integration/kmip-encryption/) documentation to demonstrate how to configure KubeDB MongoDB with [`HashiCorp Vault KMIP`](https://developer.hashicorp.com/vault/docs/secrets/kmip) secret engine for encryption

+### Bug fix
 We also have a little fix on point-in-time restoration, when the storage secret is in a different namespace other than db’s namespace.